 Rakshya Bandhan is slightly similar to Bhai Tika, which is celebrated during the last day of Tihar.
 On Rakshya Bandhan, sisters tie Rakhi on the wrist of their brothers.
 The sister ties rakhi on the wrist of their brother so that the sacred thread will protect the brother from negative energy.

-Sisters who are not sisters by blood but accept the man as their brother also tie rakhi on their wrist.
+Sisters who are not sisters by blood but accept the man as their brother also tie rakhi on their wrists.
 So the thread of rakhi has the power to strengthen the brother-sister bond.
 After tying the rakhi, it now also becomes the duty of the brother to protect his sister from any obstacles.

 On Rakshya Bandhan, the brother and sister both take baths.
 The Hindus have a tradition of wearing ethnic clothes, but it is not mandatory to wear any specific attire during Rakshya Bandhan.